cwervo/old.cwervo.com/source/thoughts/2016/03/the-ux-of-reactions.md

 </figure>

-We haven't lost any information, and my edit seems to make the number attached to the module less ambiguous, but maybe it's just me.
-What do you think?
+We haven't lost any information, and my edit seems to make the number attached to the module less ambiguous, removing the danger of anyone thinking 4.7K people "Love"d the post.
+It's the small things that matter.